 Just do your research ahead of your journey if you can, and try to make vegan friends in your area so they can take you to all the best spots.

-- Make one new vegan meal a week, or a day depending on how much free time you have.
+- Make one new vegan meal a week, (Try this meal plan!) or a day depending on how much free time you have.
 There are endless resources online, such as amazing accounts like @veganpug on Instagram who shares quick and easy recipe videos, and vegan recipe libraries like this one from My Great Recipes.